 Indian Cooking At Home with Sunil Ghai

 Are you ready to learn how to make easy, delicious Indian dishes worthy of any top notch Indian restaurant?
-Then don’t miss this fabulous new chef recipe series brought to you by I Love Cooking in association with Award Winning Chef Sunil Ghai one Ireland’s most talented Indian Chefs.
+Then don’t miss this fabulous chef recipe series brought to you by I Love Cooking in association with Award Winning Chef Sunil Ghai, one Ireland’s most renowned Indian Chefs.

 We will showcase a series of delicious Indian recipes which you can use our essential spice guide to help you along the way.

 To be the first to see to our videos make sure to subscribe to our YouTube channel here.

 One of the most popular dishes in Sunil’s restaurant is Murg Makhani (Butter Chicken).
 This dish can be served with Pulao Rice.
 The chicken with its marinade can also be used for barbequed chicken tikka in the summer months.

 - 600g chicken thigh or breast meat, cut into chunks

 - ½ tsp fenugreek leaf powder